sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/8_qualifiers.md

 Many of these cases were discovered incrementally while working through real-world examples, so it's likely that additional nodes or edge cases exist that aren't covered here.
 Fortunately, the `visit_qualifiers()` functions are designed to be reusable and easy to integrate into new visitors as new and unhandled cases arise.

-In the next post, we'll hook into the Clang preprocessor to annotate preprocessor directives such as file includes, macro definitions, and conditional compilation directives.
+In the <LocalLink text={"next post"} to={"Better C++ Syntax Highlighting - Part 9: Preprocessor"}></LocalLink>, we'll hook into the Clang preprocessor to annotate preprocessor directives such as file includes, macro definitions, and conditional compilation directives.
 Thanks for reading!